-oriented development is a mixed-use residential and commercial area designed to maximize access to public transport and active transportation, to create a compact, complete community and to support safety public transport and active transportation, to create a compact, complete community and to support safety and accessibility.
+Transit-Oriented Development: A transitoriented development is a mixed-use residential and commercial area designed to maximize access to public transport and active transportation, to create a compact, complete community and to support safety and accessibility.
 As such, development is planned to accommodate compact typologies and often incorporates features to encourage these modes of transportation.